Trolleybuses in Lecce: History

 The network was made possible thanks to state funding authorised by the law 211 of 26 February 1992 (Interventions in the field of mass rapid transport systems).
 The tender for its construction was won by a consortium made up of Sirti, Van Hool NV, Imet Spa and Vossloh Kiepe GmbH.

 The first of 12 Van Hool trolleybuses on order was delivered on 30 March 2007, and the first overhead wiring was installed during the same month.
 The operator, SGM Lecce, ceremonially 'opened' the network in the presence of the then-mayor, Adriana Poli Bortone, and ran an inaugural tour.
 However, a series of bureaucratic problems delayed the actual completion of the system and its opening for service.
 Delivery of additional trolleybuses began around the end of October 2007.

 On 31 March 2010, SGM appointed a director of trolleybus operations, a move that facilitated commencement of procedures for driver training.
 Still, by October 2010 only a few test runs had taken place.

 The system was finally opened on 12 January 2012, but only one route (29) initially.
 At the time of the system's opening, four of the twelve vehicles on order – all of which had been completed by the end of 2007 – were still being stored at the Van Hool factory in Belgium.

 On 2 February 2013, the second line was opened, a loop route numbered 31 in the clockwise direction and 30 in the counterclockwise direction, with a headway of 40 minutes.
 The third route, 27, opened on 15 June 2014, connecting the city centre with Ecotekne.
 A large loop at the route's outer end is not equipped with overhead wiring, and the trolleybuses cover it using their diesel engines.

 Trolleybuses do not operate on any route on Sundays.

 In June 2022, the routes were renumbered, with route 27 becoming S13, route 29 becoming M1, and circular 30/31 (counterclockwise/clockwise) becoming C3 and C2, respectively.
+A change made to the circular routes at that time was that they ceased to divert from Via Gallopoli to serve the railway station.
+At the time of these changes, route 27 had been temporarily operated by motorbuses since the end of 2021 because of roadworks and the need to repair a substation, but trolleybuses returned to the route, now S13, in October 2024.